- 1. Why does subjective wellbeing matter?

 Subjective wellbeing can be measured in a scientifically valid and reliable way through self-reports.
 Social scientists have been doing large-scale population surveys since the 1960s.
 A typical question is “Overall, how satisfied are you with your life nowadays?
 (0-10)” Some people are very sceptical about putting numbers on feelings but we don’t think their objections are serious enough to give up on happiness surveys.
 If we want to know how people’s lives are going, we need to ask them.

-It’s now possible – for the first time in human history – to start working out, in a scientifically rigorous way, the best ways to improve global happiness.
+For the first time in human history, we can identify the best ways to improve global happiness in a scientifically rigorous way.
 Due to the rapidly increasing amount of wellbeing research conducted in recent decades, we now have a much better idea of the factors that have the biggest impact on subjective wellbeing.
 However, this work has barely begun and we don’t think anyone can confidently say what the top priorities are yet.

 Current global priorities may change significantly if we adopt a subjective wellbeing approach.
 Of course, policymakers and philanthropists have already done a lot of thinking about how they can best use their resources to improve people’s lives.
 After all, haven’t we often made decisions with people’s happiness and life satisfaction in mind, even if we haven’t directly measured those things?
 Unfortunately, psychological research shows that we make predictable mistakes when thinking about what makes us, and others, happy.
 In broad terms, we place too much importance on what we can see objectively, such as wealth and physical health, and overlook people’s emotional and social lives.

-We set up the Happier Lives Institute in 2019 to find the best ways to make lives happier.
+The Happier Lives Institute was founded in 2019 to find the most cost-effective ways to make lives happier.
 We currently focus on identifying high-impact funding opportunities in low-income countries because we expect that’s where money will go furthest.
 Our most thorough evaluation so far looks at the cost-effectiveness of providing psychotherapy for people living with depression compared to providing $1,000 cash transfers to very poor families.
 We estimate that psychotherapy is 9 times more cost-effective – the effect of therapy is slightly larger and it is much cheaper to provide.
 This challenges existing thinking about how to do the most good and suggests that treating mental health conditions should be a higher priority for decision-makers.

 More research is needed to work out what the priorities should be.
 Mental health could turn out to be the most pressing global problem, but we may find other problems that are even more important.
 In the near future, we plan to evaluate a wide range of interventions including deworming programmes, cataract surgery, lead regulation, immigration policy, and access to pain relief.
 There are also some thorny philosophical issues related to the nature and measurement of wellbeing that need further thought, including how to compare saving lives to improving lives.

 Our vision is a world where everyone lives their happiest life.
 We want to see a world where governments and philanthropists base their decisions, at least in part, on the best wellbeing evidence.
 If you think that making people happier sounds like a good idea, we encourage you to do what you can to make this happen.
-We provide a range of suggestions at the end of this article including advice for donors, researchers, entrepreneurs, and advocates.
+At the end of this article, we provide advice for donors, researchers, entrepreneurs, advocates, and policymakers.

 1. Why does subjective wellbeing matter?